RomeraGomezJorge/laravel-blog/README.md

     ```
 4. Download and create the container images by executing the following command to start the services using Docker Compose:
     ```
-    docker-compose up
+    docker-compose up -d
     ```
-5. Once the previous command finishes execution, open another terminal in the root directory of the project and check the status of all services by using the following command:
+5. Once the previous command finishes execution, check the status of all services by using the following command:
     ```
     docker-compose ps
     ```